rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 from typing import Dict, List, Tuple, Any
 Parameters = List[str]  # positional arguments only
 class Procedure:
+    """forward reference; will be corrected."""
+    pass
-    """forward reference; will overwrite in a minute.""" pass def APPLY(proc: Procedure,
+def APPLY(proc: Procedure,
           args: List[Any],
-          π: Environment =ΓΠ) -> Any:
+          π: Environment = ΓΠ) -> Any:
-    """forward reference; Will be redefined."""
+    """forward reference; will be corrected."""
     print(args)
 @dataclass
 class Procedure:
     code: Dict  # TODO: Check for duplicated symbols in `parameters`.
     π: Environment=ΓΠ  # Defined in global environment by default. def __call__(self, *args):
-        """experimental"""
         return APPLY(self, args, self.π)
 ```